Allissa Richardson

-Allissa V. Richardson, Ph.D. is an American journalist and college professor.
-She is best known as a proponent of mobile journalism and citizen journalism.
-Richardson has trained students in the United States and Africa to report news using only smartphones, tablets and MP3 players.
-She is Assistant Professor of Journalism in the Annenberg School for Communication and Journalism at the University of Southern California.
-Additionally, Richardson is a Nieman Foundation Visiting Journalism Fellow at Harvard University, the 2012 Educator of the Year for the National Association of Black Journalists, and a two-time Apple Distinguished Educator.
+Allissa V. Richardson is an American journalist, author, and scholar.
+She is an associate professor of journalism in the Annenberg School for Communication and Journalism at the University of Southern California and the founding director of the Charlotta Bass Journalism and Justice Lab.
+She is a proponent of mobile journalism and citizen journalism.
+Her research, writing, and teaching focus on the use of smartphones by African Americans to document police brutality and other social justice issues, a practice she has termed "mobile witnessing."
+Richardson is a Nieman Foundation Visiting Journalism Fellow at Harvard University, the 2012 Educator of the Year for the National Association of Black Journalists, and a two-time Apple Distinguished Educator.

-Biography

 Early life and education

+Richardson obtained a Bachelor of Science in Biology from Xavier University of Louisiana, graduating in 2002.
+Following this, in 2004, Richardson earned her Master's degree of Science in Journalism at Northwestern University's Medill School of Journalism.

-Richardson holds a Doctor of Philosophy degree in Journalism Studies from the University of Maryland College Park.
+Richardson earned her Doctorate of Philosophy in Journalism Studies from the University of Maryland College Park in 2017.
 Her dissertation is titled, "Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism."
 Richardson explored the lives of 15 mobile journalist-activists who documented the Black Lives Matter movement using only their smartphones and Twitter.

-Richardson earned a Master of Science in Journalism with a concentration in Magazine Publishing, Writing and Editing from the Medill School of Journalism at Northwestern University.
-She holds a Bachelor of Science in Biology from Xavier University of Louisiana too.

-Journalism career
+She was honored with the Dr. Mabel S. Spencer Award for Excellence in Graduate Achievement.

+Career

+Richardson worked as a laboratory researcher for the U.S. Food and Drug Administration while studying biology.
+Her initial career goal was to become a clinical neonatologist who studied ways to decrease nosocomial infections in newborn babies.
+Her FDA research focus was antimicrobial resistance.
+Richardson was accepted to the Howard University College of Medicine in 2002, but declined the offer to matriculate.
+She completed her degree in biology, but decided to follow her passion for writing instead.